Wants to Meet Up

 It might sound soppy, but CS has mildly revolutionised my life!
 It has significantly transformed my outlook on life, enabling me to become completely open, free of judgement, accepting of all people and added to the altruistic and optimistic facets of my character.
 This revised attitude has subsequently brought so many wonderful, authentic, people and so much joy and positivity into my life.
 Enabling me to grow, love and become genuinely happy.

-USA; New York (Brooklyn, Manhattan).
-Detroit, Chicago, LA (Hollywood, Downtown, Silverlake & Venice), San Francisco, Reno, Las Vegas, Seattle, Portland, San Diego.
+USA; New York (Brooklyn, Manhattan), Boston, Detroit, Chicago, LA (Hollywood, Downtown, Silverlake & Venice), San Francisco, Reno, Las Vegas, Seattle, Portland, San Diego.

 Canada; Montreal, Toronto, Vancouver.